samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 draw(...xyzCoordinate);
 ```

 We create a `Point3D` to represent the `(10, 20, 10)` coordinate and store it in the `xyzCoordinate` constant.
-Notice that we have three ways to pass point to the `draw` function:
+Notice that we have three ways to pass a point to the `draw` function:

 - Passing the values as literals: